-Local farmers produce about \$261 million worth of crops, livestock, and dairy products on 93,000 acres of land mostly within the 100-year floodplain of the Skagit River.
+Local farmers produce about \$300 million worth of crops, livestock, and dairy products on 1215 farms located on 108, 541 acres of land mostly within the 100-year floodplain of the Skagit River.
 More than 17,000 dairy cattle graze on approximately 74 dairy farms and over 90 different crops are grown in the county.
-Crops of notable importance include: blueberries, raspberries, strawberries, tulips, daffodils, pickling cucumbers, specialty potatoes, apples, green peas, and vegetable seed.
+Crops of notable importance include: blueberries, raspberries, strawberries, tulips, daffodils, pickling cucumbers, specialty potatoes, apples and vegetable seed.
 More tulip, iris, and daffodil bulbs are produced here than in anywhere else in the United States; 95% of the red potatoes grown in Washington are from Skagit County.